breacons/not-activity/README.md

 * You can guess the answer by typing in the answer field or using the microphone button.
 * The game has 5 rounds and the team with the most points wins!
 Enjoy!

+## Implementation

+Activity is not an easy game to implement online.
+It requires multiple types of games: drawing, presenting and describing.
+Lucky for us, we drew 3 APIs that fit very well for this purpose:
+* WebRTC API
+* Canvas API
+* WebWorker API

+## Technology deep dive

+Let’s take a closer look at the technologies we used this weekend (3 + 7 APIs):
+* WebSocket API

+Our game server communicates with players via sockets.
+This allows for a real-time game with good performance.
+Our backend was implemented in Node.js and it’s hosted on App Engine.

+* WebRTC API

+The players initiate connections with each other via the WebSocket and then directly engage in peer-to-peer video chat via WebRTC.
+The chat is high-quality and does not require expensive infrastructure to maintain.

+* Canvas API

+We implemented a drawing layer and interacted directly with the Canvas API.
+The drawing is streamed live via WebRTC to other players.

+* WebWorker API

+Thanks to the workers, the game behaves like a native app on smartphones.
+A common annoyance with Web Workers is how they cache your page and serve an older version.
+Worry not, you’ll get a notification if a new version of the game is available!

+* Clipboard API

+We spent a lot of time selecting and copy-pasting game rooms during development.
+To make our lives easier, we added a “Copy” button that puts the ID on the clipboard!

+* Navigator.share()

+Activity is meant to be played with friends, so if you open the game on your phone, you’ll be able to share a direct link to your game so your friends can join instantly.

+* ReadableStream

+The game requires streams in multiple places: audio from your microphone, video from your webcam, and Canvas data.
+The Readable Stream helps us deliver this data via WebRTC.

+* Web Animations

+Although not a huge part of the gameplay, when you correctly answer a question, the game rewards you with a handful of confetti thrown on the screen.
+It looks and feels awesome!

+* Web Audio API

+When someone is in the ‘describe’ stage, you don’t see their faces on the game.
+It would be quite boring to just hear them speak, so we implemented a little visualization that shows how their audio stream’s volume is changing.

+* Web Speech API

+There is very limited space on a smartphone and if you have to type in your guess in Activity, you’ll lose half of the screen.
+Therefore, if you click on the little microphone, you’ll be able to dictate your guess.
+If it matches, you win the round!

 ## Available Scripts

 In the project directory, you can run: